Constraining reionization morphology and source properties with 21cm galaxy cross-correlation surveys: Results

-The results presented here assume an optimistic $ M_\mathrm{h,min} = 10^{10}$ M$_\odot$ halo mass threshold, corresponding to extremely deep future galaxy surveys that can detect faint star-forming galaxies down to this limit across 100 deg$^2$.
-For comparison, increasing the threshold to $ M_\mathrm{h,min} = 10^{10.5}$ M$_\odot$ yields similar but somewhat degraded constraints (R$^2 \sim 0.7$-0.8), while at the more commonly assumed $ M_\mathrm{h,min} = 10^{11}$ M$_\odot$ threshold, the source parameter constraints become marginal, with R$^2 < 0.5$ and posteriors approaching the prior width.
-However, Appendix~\ref{app: optimistic} demonstrates that optimistic 21cm foreground removal strategies which recover wedge modes can restore tight constraints on source properties (R$^2 > 0.81$, PV $< 15\%$) even at the $M_\mathrm{h,min} = 10^{11}$ M$_\odot$ threshold, offering a complementary pathway to achieving source property constraints without requiring detection of the faintest galaxies.
+The results presented here assume an optimistic $M_\mathrm{h,min} = 10^{10}$ M$_\odot$ halo mass threshold, corresponding to extremely deep future galaxy surveys that can detect faint star-forming galaxies down to this limit across 100 deg$^2$.
+Increasing the threshold to $M_\mathrm{h,min} = 10^{10.5}$ M$_\odot$ yields only moderately degraded constraints ($\mathrm{PV}=0.17\pm0.03$), suggesting that surveys reaching this intermediate depth already provide meaningful source-property constraints.
+At the more commonly assumed $M_\mathrm{h,min} = 10^{11}$ M$_\odot$ threshold however, the source parameter constraints become marginal ($\mathrm{PV}=0.50\pm0.10$).
+On the contrary, Appendix~\ref{app: optimistic} demonstrates that optimistic 21cm foreground removal strategies, which recover wedge modes, can restore tight constraints on source properties ($\mathrm{PV}=0.18\pm 0.04$) even at the $M_\mathrm{h,min} = 10^{11}$ M$_\odot$ threshold, offering a complementary pathway to achieving source-property constraints without requiring detection of the faintest galaxies.
+We note that additional uncertainties arise when detecting galaxies via, for example, Lyman-$\alpha$ emission, including the stochasticity of luminosities at fixed halo mass and variations in IGM transmission.
+These effects contribute to the effective shot noise and scatter in galaxy bias.
+However, for typical survey sensitivities, such contributions remain subdominant compared to uncertainties from survey completeness, set by the halo mass (or luminosity) detection threshold, and 21cm signal foreground contamination.

-The contrast between Figures~\ref{fig:mi_fraction} (showing large conditional MI for neutral fraction and density) and Fig.~\ref{fig:astro_corner} (showing weak auto-power constraints on source properties) illustrates a key distinction.
-While cross-power provides complementary information that modestly improves constraints on parameters already well-measured by auto-power, it provides essential information for parameters that are degenerate or invisible to auto-power alone.
-This dual role, enhancement and enablement, positions 21cm-Galaxy cross-correlations as a uniquely powerful probe of cosmic reionization.
-By simultaneously confirming the cosmological 21cm signal, suppressing foregrounds, and accessing source properties inaccessible to 21cm measurements alone, cross-power studies represent not merely an incremental improvement over single-probe analyses, but a qualitatively new observational window into the EoR.
+The contrast between Fig.~\ref{fig:mi_fraction} (showing large conditional MI for neutral fraction and density) and Fig.~\ref{fig:astro_corner} (showing weak auto-power constraints on source properties) illustrates a key distinction.
+While cross-power provides complementary information that modestly improves constraints on parameters already well measured by auto-power, it provides essential information for parameters that are degenerate or invisible to auto-power alone.
+This dual role of enhancement and enablement positions 21cm galaxy cross-correlations as a uniquely powerful probe of cosmic reionization.
+By simultaneously confirming the cosmological 21cm signal, providing robustness against foreground contamination, and accessing source properties inaccessible to 21cm measurements alone, cross-power studies represent not merely an incremental improvement over single-probe analyses, but a qualitatively new observational window into the EoR.